hessayon/VKTestTask/README.md

 Test task for summer bootcamp on  iOS-development.

 ### Task
-Develop an  that shows information about VK services.
+Develop an app that shows information about VK services.
 By clicking on one of the services, either its website or mobile application opens, if it is installed.

 ### Example screenshoot